 1. Maximum sun

 I wish I had known that if a garden spot gets at least six hours of full, direct, unimpeded sunlight, then you can grow any vegetable well.
 Under six hours, and you will struggle with some crops no matter how expertly you care for them otherwise.

 How did I learn this?
-For four years, I grew vegetables in a San Diego canyon that received spotty sun.
-For the last five years, however, I’ve been growing in a yard that gets eight hours of complete, open sun even on the shortest winter day.
-The leap in health and production among my vegetables was apparent from the first day of growing here.
+For the last seven years, I’ve been growing in a yard that gets eight hours of complete, open sun even on the shortest winter day (see photo at top).
+However, before here I grew my vegetables for years in a shady canyon (see below).
+The leap in health and production among my vegetables was apparent from the first day I planted in my current, sunny garden.

 What should you do about this?
 Plant your vegetables wherever you have the most abundant sunlight.
-And don’t be hard on yourself about disappointing results with certain crops, such as large tomatoes or watermelons, if your best spot has less than six hours of full sun.
+But also don’t be hard on yourself about disappointing results with certain crops, such as large tomatoes or watermelons, if your best spot has less than six hours of full sun.

 More on this topic: See my post, “Where to plant a vegetable garden.”

 I wish I had known that you can’t plant any vegetable successfully at any time of year.
 Moreover, each vegetable has a different optimal planting window within which it will grow extremely easily.

 How did I learn this?
 Over the years, I’ve tried planting about every vegetable at every time of year, and I’ve recorded the results.

 What should you do about this?
 Follow the suggested sowing and planting dates of Southern California sources — not seed packets, and not general gardening books or websites.